oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-06-26-ai-supply-chain-security-risks-and-legal-compliance-gaps.md

 Analysis found 707 GitHub projects using restrictively licensed models while distributing their own code under permissive licenses¹.
 This creates potential legal exposure for any organization using these projects.

 **Specific Violation Examples**
+It's common to find repositories on GitHub for projects that use permissive licenses but include (or bundle) incompatible models.
+The most common cases are:
 • Apache 2.0 licensed projects using GPL-3.0 licensed models
 • MIT licensed software incorporating CC-BY-SA-4.0 models
 • Commercial applications using non-commercial research models